Understanding Arterial Ulcer Wound Care in New York City

 Diabetic Foot Ulcers

-Chronic wounds linked to diabetes, poor circulation, and nerve damage.
-Our at-home wound care helps reduce infection risk and protects against hospitalization or limb loss.
+Common among those with diabetes, poor circulation, and nerve damage.
+We connect you with at-home wound care specialists to reduce infection risk and help prevent hospitalization or limb loss.

 Venous Leg Ulcers